champsproject/chem_react_dyn/docs/dedication.md

 SN

-_Dedicated my mentors_
+_Dedicated to my mentors_

 SW

-_Dedicated to Lorena Barba, for her inspriration, and to all of students_ _and  collaborators from I have learned much and who have made this project possible_
+_Dedicated to Lorena Barba, for her inspriration, and to all of students_ _and  collaborators from whom I have learned much and who have made this project possible_